 Call us : (212) 482-0001

-In her downtime, Jennifer enjoys science fiction and has a special appreciation of all things Star Trek and Jon-Luc Picard.
+In her downtime, Jennifer enjoys spending time with her family, reading, science fiction movies, and has a special appreciation of all things Star Trek and Jean-Luc Picard.

 Congratulations go out to Tashi Vaish who got a unanimous defense verdict on liability earlier today in Supreme Kings on the Salway Nasser v.
 Tadhbir Singh and Jean R. Joseph case.
 The plaintiff, who did not know who caused the accident, was a passenger in the insured''s livery vehicle headed to JFK Airport.
 The co-defendant was also a livery driver and neither driver could be produced for either a deposition or trial.